 December Solstice Traditions and Customs

-December Solstice in Washington DC, District of Columbia, U.S.A. is on
+December Solstice in New York, New York, U.S.A. is on

 Sunday, December 21, 2014 at 6:03 PM EST (Change city)

 December Solstice in Universal Coordinated Time is on

 Sunday, December 21, 2014 at 23:03 UTC

 - Local times for December Solstice 2014 worldwide